 Filtering

-Filters are reusable rules that match events based on regex patterns and either drop or archive them.
-Unlike the simpler Drop step, filters can be shared across pipelines, applied globally, and offer the option to archive events instead of permanently deleting them.
+Filters are reusable rules that match events based on regex patterns and drop them when they match.
+Unlike the simpler Drop step, filters can be shared across pipelines and applied globally.

 Filters are created in Settings → Filters and can be applied globally or attached to specific pipelines as a Filter step.